david03kimo/IB-API-native/README.md

 - IB-API:The sample code for practice.
 - consolidation3K:combine realtime bar to 3k. *processing*
 - TradingviewWebhookListener.py:use ngrok to setup a webhook for tradingview alerts sent to.
+- SendOrder.py:The TradingviewWebhookListener.py call the function in it to send orders.
 - PlaceOrder.py & Balance.py:Manully place an order and check the balance of account for testing purpose.
 ## Place an Market Order with Bracket Order
 - *todo*